hugosousa1231830/sapere-perquiro/README.md

 1. **Smart-Home**:
 This project was developed as part of my Software Development training course (Switch).
 It is not intended to replicate a full-fledged smart home system.
 Many features are not implemented, as the project adhered strictly to the defined user stories and did not extend beyond them.
+It is a great source of a lot of things, including 4 clean architecture, DDD, GRASP/SOLID principles, devops, databases, testing, design and analysis of requirements, and much more.
+The project was created by a group of 10 students, and I have received their permission to use it as part of my portfolio.

 2. **CEXscraper**:
 This project represents a personal aspiration that predates my coding journey.
-It is designed as a specialized application and may be challenging to replicate, as it relies on an Excel file with specific entries that I am unable to share.
+Upon receiving the minimum viable knowledge required to implement it, I decided to pursue this project as a means of consolidating my learning and gaining practical experience.
+The project follows the process of obtaining information from an excel file, utilizing Selenium to scrape data from the CEX website, and storing relevant data in a new excel file.
+The project explores concepts such as web scraping, webdrivers, use of Selenium, a pinch of asynchronous programming and it is so different from a normal project that it was also a challenge to implement a reasonable architecture.

-3. **EDAandKafka**:
+3. **kafka_eda**:
+This project is a simple implementation of an Event-Driven Architecture (EDA) using Apache Kafka.
+It is intended to demonstrate the basic concepts of EDA and Kafka, and to provide a starting point for further exploration.
+The readme file contains a theoretical overview of EDA and Kafka, setting up kafka in a docker container, and using springboot to aid on the implementation of kafka producers and consumers.

+4. **GraphQl**:
-This project is like a sandbox where I will hopefuly implement a few EDA concepts and use kafka.
+This project aimed to explore the GraphQl technology and its implementation in Java.
+There is a theoretical part and a practical part where I implemented a simple GraphQl server and used GraphiQL to test it.

-## Learned concepts
-1. Asynchronous tasks (CEXScraper):
-   Tackling async: While searching for a way to sort this I came across the notion of future and completable future, which seems to be something related to java 8.
-   A future object represents the result of an async computation and acts as a placeholder for a value that will be available at some point.
-The future object can be queried to check the status of the computation, retrieve the results once they are available or cancel.
-To do this there are methods like: get() - This waits for the computation to complete and retrieves the result isDone() - Checks if complete cancel() - Cancels the computation isCancelled() - Checks if the computation was canceled

-A completableFuture is an implementation of future and provides additional methods to handle async tasks.
-Some interesting uses involve chaining tasks, combining multiple futures using allof and anyof.
-I will try to implement this as it might be a way of handling multiple tasks (like in our scraper for loop) and once all of them are done, signal the method to finally return the whole thing.